Mar0xy/bilibilicomics-api/README.md

 ##### bilibilicomics.getTokens(response from fetchImages)
 Returns every image from fetchImages as completed URLS with Access Tokens attached to them in an array.

+##### bilibilicomics.getFeatured()
+Returns 6 random comics like on the homepage: id, title, url, vcover, hcover, authors, genres

+##### bilibilicomics.getComicsByID(array)
+Returns multiple comics as an array by the provided array filled with comic ids: id, title, url, vcover, hcover

+##### bilibilicomics.getFavorites()
+Returns every favorite comic from your account (NOTE: This is still very experimental and not yet officially released)